ZiqingZhao/ZiqingZhao.github.io/_posts/2019-04-10-feature-detection-and-matching.md

 y_1 & \ldots & y_n
 \end{pmatrix},
 $$
-and rotating it with $R_\theta$, the sampling pattern can be aligned with the keypoint orientation, producing a rotation-steered descriptor
+and rotating it with $$R_\theta$$, the sampling pattern can be aligned with the keypoint orientation, producing a rotation-steered descriptor
 $$
 S_\theta = R_\theta S, \qquad g_n(p, \theta) = f_n(p) \mid (x_i, y_i) \in S_\theta.
 $$